ManApart/quest-command/readme.md

 #### Recipes

 Recipes take in a set of skills, properties for the required tool, and a set of ingredients.
-They can be triggered by explicitly crafting a recipe or by using an ingredient on a tool etc. Sliced Apple can be created by `craft sliced apple`, by `use apple on dagger` or by `slash apple` if the ingredients, tools, and skills are all present.
+They can be triggered by explicitly crafting a recipe or by using an ingredient on a tool etc. Sliced Apple can be created by `craft sliced apple`, by `use dagger on apple` or by `slash apple` if the ingredients, tools, and skills are all present.

 In the case of an Apple Pie, an Apple, Pie Tin and Dough are required.
 The Apple must have the tag `Sliced`.
 ```